apoorvagnihotri/denoising-filter/README.md

 # Intro
-I try to implement a wiener filter given [here](), in this assignment.
+I try to implement wiener filter variant given [here](http://www.owlnet.rice.edu/~elec539/Projects99/BACH/proj2/wiener.html), in this repository.

 ---

 # Usage
-Run `main.m` matlab code, it uses the inbuilt image of `peppers.png`.
-It runs and tries to find the best SNR ratio. `main.m` uses `wiener_filter.m` file that contains the main filter.
+Run `main.m` matlab code.
+The rusults are stored in `./result/`.
+`main.m` uses `wiener_filter.m` and `Sxx_train.m` that contain the main filter and the PSD estimator (uses multiple images to train first).
+To look at some of the saved results from previous runs, look at `./saved_results/`.

 ---